 One of the most critical takeaways from this research is that fraud does not live in silos.
 There is a connection between fake employers, income misrepresentation, synthetic identities, and various other forms of fraud.

 Although much of the pandemic aid has dried up, the pandemic helped create the infrastructure for existing and new synthetic identities to continue to operate and exploit weaknesses in underwriting, credit policy, and automation gaps.

 Point Predictive monitors these trends and identifies up to 100 new fraudulent employers each week.
 These fraudsters continue to communicate and share best practices not just in back channels and the dark web, but across social media, readily available chat rooms, and apps like Telegram.

-The Point Predictive consortium approach gives lenders the best defense against this type of dynamic fraud, which is critical to preventing unnecessary losses.
+The Point Predictive proprietary data repository approach gives lenders the best defense against this type of dynamic fraud, which is critical to preventing unnecessary losses.